 However, if you're a close friend of the contact but happen to have been calling from a new or borrowed phone, it might be worth calling again from your usual number.
 Or if you're a somewhat close friend but a potentially closer mutual friend is with you, you could ask to borrow their phone or ask them to call for you.
-(The latter approach may seem deceptive if it turns out that they had blocked you.)
+(The latter approach may come across as manipulative if it turns out that they had blocked you.)

 Call at a different time

-Finally, Do Not Disturb can be and frequently is scheduled to activate at certain times of day (most commonly during the night, so as to avoid being disturbed by texts and phone calls from night-owl mates, wicket alerts from cricket matches on the other side of the world and so on).
+Finally, Do Not Disturb can be (and frequently is) scheduled to activate at certain times of day (most commonly during the night, so as to avoid being disturbed by texts and phone calls from night owls, wicket alerts from cricket matches on the other side of the world and so on).
 To set this up for yourself, tap the slider next to Scheduled and choose a From and To time for DND to switch on and turn off.